College of Medicine MD Curriculum

 Honduras

-1. La Esperanza, Honduras with Dr. Richard Paat: recurring yearly; 8- 10 days in early March
+1. La Esperanza, Honduras with Dr. Richard Paat: recurring yearly, two-week mission,8- 10 days in early March.

 Dr. Paat’s Team Letter: Our first medical mission to Honduras came at the request of the Honduran and U.S. governments after Hurricane Mitch devastated the country.
-We were the 1st team into the Marcovia region.
-The mission resulted in the building of a new town and a long term commitment of mission teams from Toledo to assist the Honduran people.
-Our first 4 teams traveled to Marcovia and Danli.
+We were the first team into the Marcovia region.
+The mission resulted in the building of a new town and a long-term commitment of mission teams from Toledo to assist the Honduran people.
+Our first four teams traveled to Marcovia and Danli.
 In 2001, we started bringing teams to the rural mountain town of La Esperanza.
 The Lions Club of La Esperanza coordinates our activities.
-Their hospitality, as you will soon see, was so overwhelming, and the need so great, that we decided to make La Esperanza our home base.
+Their hospitality, as you will soon see, was so overwhelming, and the need so great that we decided to make La Esperanza our home base.

-• All participating 4th year medical students serve as team leaders and are responsible for coordinating and collecting all participating students’ Global Health paperwork.
-Upon successful completion (via MedEd evaluation) 4th year students will receive 3 clinical med away elective hours/credit for 2-week med away elective for serving as team leader on the mission.
+• All participating fourth-year medical students serve as team leaders and are responsible for coordinating and collecting all participating students’ Global Health paperwork.
+Upon successful two-week mission completion (via MedEd evaluation), fourth-year medical students will receive three clinical med away elective hours/credits for serving as team leaders on the mission.

 BACK TO LOCATIONS